 Again, I learned this lesson the hard way.
 A few years ago Henry and I were visiting his favorite small puppy friend.
 They were playing in the backyard.
 Suddenly the neighbor’s dogs broke through the fence and pulled Henry through.

-Specifically, the problem was there was a knot in the fence, which weakened the fence’s strength.
+Specifically, the problem was that there was a knot in the fence, which weakened the fence’s strength.
 The neighbor’s dogs used it as a weak spot to look through and bust down the fence.
 This is why Henry has a bad eye.
 But the good news is he survived.
 I think it knocked a few years off my life.
 I now make sure fences are well-maintained and secured.
 However, it was a very stressful ordeal and ultimately pricey for the neighbor’s homeowners insurance.
-Although, I had to go to small claims to receive payment.
+Although I had to go to small claims to receive payment.

-Another aspect of a yard fence is that it needs to be tall enough to hold your dog, especially if your dog likes to jump.
 Many years ago, my family had a border collie, named Punky.
 She could clear a 6’ brick fence from a standing position.
 In this case, it’s a matter of knowing your dog’s skills and keeping an eye on your dog if you’re visiting a friend’s dog yard.

 While most dogs are great at swimming, some are a bit scared of it.
-If you have a pool or large water feature in your backyard watch your dog like you would a child.
+If you have a pool or large water feature in your backyard, watch your dog like you would a child.
 It’s always best to be safe.
 When in doubt, put a life vest on your dog.

 While Henry is a great swimmer, he’d prefer to float.
 I guess that’s part of his “King Henry” persona.